jordwest/prj/README.md

 brew install prj
 ```

-### Other platforms
+### All platforms

-This hasn't yet been tested on other platforms, but it's theoretically compatible with Linux and Windows.
+This hasn't yet been tested on other platforms, but binaries are available for Windows, Linux and MacOS.

+Check the [Releases](https://github.com/jordwest/prj/releases) tab for the latest build.

+### Compiling from source

 First install [Rust](https://www.rust-lang.org/tools/install), then run: